Derby della Madonnina: History

 Between 2011–12 and 2019–20, both Milan teams lagged behind Juventus in Serie A, with a disappointing ninth-place finish for Inter in 2012–13 and a difficult campaign for Milan in 2014–15, finishing tenth.
 However, Inter ended Juventus' nine-year streak by winning their 19th title in 2020–21, overtaking Milan's total.
 Milan tied Inter's total by winning their own 19th title in the following season.
 In January 2023 Inter won 2022 Supercoppa Italiana defeating Milan 3-0 in Riad final.

 The two clubs met once again in the semi-finals of the 2022–23 UEFA Champions League; the tie was their first European derby in 18 years, as well as being both clubs' first appearances in the semi-finals since winning the trophy in 2007 and 2010 respectively.
 Inter won the tie, defeating Milan 2–0 in the first leg and 1–0 in the second, reaching the final.

 In 2023–24, Inter defeated Milan 2–1 as the designated "away" side on 22 April 2024; the result confirmed they had won their 20th league title, marking the first time the Scudetto had been decided in a Derby della Madonnina.
 The title put Inter one clear of Milan's 19 titles, and ensured a second star on the club's badge; the game was also Inter's sixth successive win over Milan, the joint-longest winning streak of either side the derby's history.
 Milan got revenge on Inter by winning the derby matchup in the 2024 Supercoppa Italiana after a 3–2 comeback victory.

+The 2025–26 season saw Milan claim a league double over Inter for the first time since the 2010-11 season, however Inter would go on to claim a domestic double by winning their 21st league title and 10th Coppa Italia whilst Milan finished in 5th place missing out on Champions League qualification for the second consecutive season.